 Fresno-area civil rights attorney Patience Milrod was interviewed on October 31, 2022.
 While Ms. Milrod supports the continued attention to inclusionary housing, she has concerns about the passive language of "facilitate" and "encourage" that has been common in past Housing Elements.
 She identified code enforcement as a strategy for improving housing quality that could be strengthened.
 At present, rents are increasing while the quality of housing is decreasing and there isn't a lot of energy locally to correct that imbalance.
 This particularly hurts lower-income households.
 With more aggressive code enforcement in place, she suggested that some landlords may decide that the cost of maintaining their property isn't worthwhile and may choose to sell to a community land trust or Habitat for Humanity rather than entering receivership.
 She would like to see that as a specific goal.
-The biggest barrier to finding affordable, decent housing in the region that she identified was that lower-cost housing tends to also be low quality or ill maintained.
+To address issues of substandard housing identified by Ms. Milrod, the City has included Program 27, through which the City Code Enforcement Division will continue to use code enforcement and substandard abatement processes to bring substandard housing units and residential properties into compliance with City codes.
+The City will also continue to apply for CDBG funding to facilitate rehabilitation projects as part of Program 9.The Ms. Milrod indicated that biggest barrier to finding affordable, decent housing in the region that she identified was that lower-cost housing tends to also be low quality or ill maintained.
 However, she cautioned that the supply problem won't be solved with suburban or exurban single-family dwelling units.
 There's also local disinclination to build lower-income housing in areas of opportunity.
 She suggested that cities should ask for affordability covenants in perpetuity and highlighted the land trust model as a way to enable that.
+To incorporate this feedback, the City has included community land trusts as a possible housing strategy that will be considered as part of Program 17.